mastercion/TVWhere/README.md

 # TVWhere - Android M8U3 TV Player

-TVWhere is an Android TV player designed specifically for the M8U3 platform.
+TVWhere is an Android TV player that supports any widely supported video format.
 It allows users to configure their own channels and enjoy a customized TV viewing experience.
 The app is optimized for remote control navigation, ensuring a seamless user experience on TV.

 ## Features